-Securing Funding for DSOs
+Securing Funding for DSOs or Dental Groups

 Unless your DSO or dental group is completely self-funded, you will likely need to secure outside funding.
 Whether you're seeking to build or acquire more practices, invest in new technology, or centralize functions, a well-prepared financing package is essential.